-Work Study Program: Simpson College provides students with the opportunity to work part-time on or off campus through the Work Study Program.
+Work-Study Program Simpson College provides students with the opportunity to work part-time on or off campus through the Work-Study Program.
 Awards are based upon financial need as determined by information provided on the FAFSA.
-Need-based employment is funded by the Federal Work Study program.
-Employment awards generally for $1,000 per year, with the average student working 5 hours per week.
+Need-based employment is funded by the Federal Work-Study program.
+Employment awards generally range between $1,000 and $1,500 per year, with the average student working 4-7 hours per week.
 The current wage rate is $7.25 per hour.
-The work study award is not a guarantee of employment.
-First-year students are assigned work study positions on campus and must complete a job application by the July 1st due date.
+The work-study award is not a guarantee of employment.
+First-year students are assigned work-study positions on campus and must complete a job application.
 First year students will not be assigned a job until the completed application has been received.
-A student who fails to return the employment application by July 1stmay lose their work award.
+A student who fails to return the employment application by May 1st will lose the work award.
 Student employment will then be offered to students on the employment wait list.
-Simpson, in partnership with area community service employers, is committed to using a portion of its Federal Work Study funding to encourage participation in community service activities.
+Simpson, in partnership with area community service employers, is committed to using a portion of its Federal Work-Study funding to encourage participation in community service activities.

 Frequently asked questions

 Students are paid monthly, on the 15th day of each month.
 If the 15th falls on a weekend, payday is moved to the Friday before.

 How do the monthly pay periods work?
 Are they based on a calendar month?